-The Nebraska statutes provide that the School District shall contribute the greater of (a) one hundred and one percent of the contributions made by the employees or (b) such amount as may be necessary to maintain the solvency of the system, as determined annually by the board upon recommendation of the actuary and the trustees.
+Given the size of the investment loss, an increase in the contribution level could not be avoided, even with the use of these "stability mechanisms".
+The normal cost remained stable as a percentage of payroll, but the Plan's funded status changed from 85% to 75%.
+The unfunded actuarial accrued liability increased by \$151 million.
+As a result, the actuarial contribution rate increased from 15.39% last year to 18.25% of pay in this year's valuation.
+The Nebraska statutes provide that the School District shall contribute the greater of (a) one hundred and one percent of the contributions made by the employees or (b) such amount as may be necessary to maintain the solvency of the System, as determined annually by the Board upon recommendation of the Actuary and the Trustees.
 The Trustees have adopted the criteria established in Governmental Accounting Standard Number 25 as the basis for determining the contribution amount necessary to maintain the solvency of the System.
-On this basis, the Annual Required Contribution (ARC) for the year under GASB 25 is 15.39% of payroll plus \$973,301.
-The contributions made by members, the State and the School District total 15.37% of payroll plus \$973,301.
-Although there is a difference between the actuarial and statutory contribution rates, the amount is very small and, therefore, is not of immediate concern.
+On this basis, the Annual Required Contribution (ARC) for the year under GASB 25 is 18.25% of payroll plus \$973,301.
+The contributions made by members, the State and the School District for FY2010 total 17.68% of payroll plus \$973,301 (see page 10 for more detail).
+The shortfall between the actuarial contribution rate and the statutory contribution rate is 0.57%.
+If the actuarial contribution rate is not made, the funded ratio of the System is expected to decline and the UAL is expected to increase.